WEC-Sim/WEC-Sim/source/tutorials.rst

 Step 1: Run BEMIO
 """"""""""""""""""""""""
-Hydrodynamic data for each OSWEC body must be parsed into a HDF5 file using `BEMIO <http://wec-sim.github.io/WEC-Sim/advanced_features.html#bemio>`_.
+Hydrodynamic data for each OSWEC body must be parsed into a HDF5 file using :ref:`bemio`.
 BEMIO converts hydrodynamic data from WAMIT, NEMOH or AQWA into a HDF5 file, ``*.h5`` that is then read by WEC-Sim.
 The OSWEC tutorial includes data from a WAMIT run, ``oswec.out``, of the OSWEC geometry in the ``$WECSIM/tutorials/rm3/hydroData/`` directory.
 The OSWEC WAMIT ``oswec.out`` file and the BEMIO ``bemio.m`` script are then used to generate the ``oswec.h5`` file.